djdarcy/dazzlesum/docs/shadow-directory.md

 - **Better Organization**: Separate data from metadata
 - **Workflow Integration**: Easy integration with backup, distribution, and development workflows

-Use shadow directories when you need comprehensive checksum verification without the overhead of checksum files scattered throughout your directory structure.
+Use shadow directories when you need recursive folder checksum verification without the overhead of checksum files scattered throughout your directory structure.